mikro-orm/mikro-orm/docs/versioned_docs/version-4.5/inheritance-mapping.md

 This strategy is very efficient for querying across all types in the hierarchy or for specific types.
 No table joins are required, only a WHERE clause listing the type identifiers.
-In particular, relationships involving types that employ this mapping strategy are very performing.
+In particular, relationships involving types that employ this mapping strategy are very performant.

 ### SQL Schema considerations